springernature/frontend-toolkits/toolkits/global/packages/global-author-list/README.md

 </div>
 ```

-##### Heads up!

-It is down to your application to decide whether or not to have the heading
+> **NOTE**: It is down to your application to decide whether or not to have the heading
 visibily hidden (it needs to be accessible to screen readers).

 #### Javascript